 The Recall Math functions are fully programmable.
-When entered in a program you'd ignore the prompts, and the program step following it will be used to hold the register number to be used by the prompt when the program runs.
+When entered in a program the program step following it will be used to hold the register number to be used by the prompt when the program runs.
 This technique is known as "non-merged" functions, to work-around the limitation of the OS - Too bad we can't use the Byte Table locations wasted by eGObEEP and W" instead!
 This method is used in several functions of the SandMath module, like the RCL math functions just described.

 Therefore when used in a program, the corresponding RCL# math function will prompt for a register number but (contrary to the STO math case) it won't be part of the same program step.
-You still need to manually add the reg# in an independent program line following the RCL# function.
+The argument will be added automatically by the function as another program line following the RCL# function.

-Notice also that indirect addressing is supported by this scheme: just add hex 80 (that is decimal 128) to the register number you want to use as indirect register.
+Notice also that indirect addressing is supported by this scheme: the argument will add hex 80 (that is decimal 128) to the register number as indirect register.
 As simple as that!
 So for instance "RC+ IND 25" will be entered as the following two program lines: RC+, followed by 153.

 The same rule applys to the Stack registers - which are also usable in program mode.
-For instance "RC+ Z" = RC+ followed by 113; and "RC+ IND Z" = RC+ followed by 141 (that is: 113+128).
+For instance "RC+ Z" = RC+ followed by 113; and "RC+ IND Z" = RC+ followed by 241 (that is: 113+128).